alesk/learning/patterns.md

 ## The Learning Method of Richard Feynman

-One of most famous physicist of 20th century Richard Feynman openly talked about his method of acquiering knowledge in a series of essays [Surely you are joking, mr. Feynman][6].
+Richard Feynman, one of most famous and influental physicists of 20th century, openly talked about his method of acquiering knowledge in a series of essays [Surely you are joking, mr. Feynman][6].